 I tossed around different business ideas like pet sitting.
 Dad suggested we go to a franchise exhibition to see what businesses were out there that I could do.

 A couple of days after having that conversation, my dad came back to me with a business idea.
 It ended up being a business proposal.

 My dad asked if I would want to learn about our family plumbing business and take it over when he’d retire.
 He had always wanted someone in the family to take over our business, he just never considered me to be the one to do it.
-I remember dad telling me I’d inherit a business that was not only established but making good money, which as many know, can be years to achieve when you start a new business.

 When I started working with dad, he showed me how to run the business.
 There was a lot to learn.